ecommerece-best-practies

 Keep the contest rules simple, requiring only an email address for a participant to enter.
 The prize should be something your audience truly wants.
 While you can’t go wrong with a cash prize, perhaps you give away your newest product.

-No matter which of these tactics you choose for increasing the size of your email list, building an email list is one thing, and maintaining it is another.
+No matter which of these tactics you choose to increase the size of your email list, building an email list is one thing, and maintaining it is another.

 Plan to use email automation and audience segmentation to send out relevant email content no matter which stage of the funnel a lead or customer is in.

-Read also: eCommerce Sales Funnels 101: A Beginner’s Guide
+Read also: How To Build an eCommerce Website: A Complete Guide

 11. Add More Payment Options